-- Mobile App Install: Get people to download your app.
+- App Installs: Get more people to install your app.

 Next, Think of your Facebook/Instagram advertising in three levels: Campaigns, Ad Sets, and Ads.

-An ad campaign is unified by a singular goal and message.
+An ad campaign is unified by a singular goal.
 You could run a campaign to promote a new service offering, another one to encourage event responses for a 5K you’re hosting, or another branding campaign to drive awareness.
-Within a campaign you may have multiple images, headlines, ad texts, or audience targeting options – but they all point toward the same goal and drive the same message.
+Within a campaign you may have multiple images, headlines, ad texts, or audience targeting options – but they all point toward the same goal and drive.

 Ad sets are the different segments of your campaign that you can test against each other.
 You may want to test different custom audiences to see which perform the best.
 The more ad sets you have, the more you can optimize, but it also means that your budget will need to be larger.
 More testing requires more impressions, which requires more dollars.

 • Ads: Ads are the individual ads that are comprised of your different creatives and targeting options.
 For example, one ad could be Image A with Headline C, and Ad text B.

 You will have different Placement options for different Ad Types.
 The different options you might encounter are:

 - In-Stream Video